tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 versions.
 This allows a server to support multiple versions at once.

 Note that decryption failure could indicate a GREASE ECH extension (see
-{{grease-extensions}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ECH was required.
+{{grease-ech}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ECH was required.
 In particular, the unrecognized value alone does not indicate a misconfigured ECH advertisement ({{misconfiguration}}).
 Instead, servers can measure occurrences of the "ech_required" alert to detect this case.

-### HelloRetryRequest {#server-hrr}
+### Handling HelloRetryRequest {#server-hrr}

 In case a HelloRetryRequest (HRR) is sent, the client-facing server MUST consistently accept or decline ECH between the two ClientHellos, using the same